my1396/R-Notes/docs/0200-RMarkdown.md

 **`bookdown` wrappers** of base markdown format

-<span style='color:#008B45'>`bookdown` output formats</span> allow numbering and cross-referencing figures/tables/equations.
+<span class="env-green">`bookdown` output formats</span> allow numbering and cross-referencing figures/tables/equations.
 It takes the format `html_document2`, in general, `markdown_document2` is a wrapper for the base format `markdown_document`.
 With the `bookdown` output format, you can cross-reference sections by their ID's using the same syntax when sections are numbered.

 Other bookdown output format examples for **single documents**: `bookdown::pdf_document2`, `bookdown::beamer_presentation2`, `bookdown::tufte_html2`, `bookdown::word_document2`.
 See Page 12 of the [reference manual](https://cran.r-project.org/web/packages/bookdown/bookdown.pdf) for a complete list of supported formats by `bookdown`.